dollar today | The blue rose again and the market wonders if a new bull run begins - California18

-Free dollars continue to seek their equilibrium price and the blue continues to fluctuate, putting investors on alert.
+The financial and informal dollars are looking for new equilibrium prices, putting the entire market on alert.
 I know all the quotes

 By iProfessional

-In the exchange market, the official dollar opens the wheel with an average price of $208.88.
-In the wholesale market, the US currency stands at an average of $201.86.
+In the foreign exchange market, the official dollar starts the wheel with an average price of $211.85.
+In the wholesale market, the US currency is available at $204.53.

-As relevant data from Monday, the Central Bank ended the day with a negative balance of US$87 million, in what was the largest sale so far in March.
-In this way, the monetary authority accumulates a negative balance of US$404 million.
+As relevant data from Monday, the Central Bank ended the day with a negative balance of US$261 million.
+The sale was explained by “purchases by YPF to meet the maturities of Negotiable Obligations, purchases by provincial governments and advance payment of energy imports for some US$262 million,” said analyst Gustavo Quintana, from PR Corredores de Cambio.

 How much is the blue dollar trading today?